Can Egypt start a new chapter of Middle Eastern history?

 Given that the world is a much bigger and more complicated place than at the dawn of civilisation and Egypt is only a middle-income, middle-sized country, any role it can play is bound to be limited, even at the best of times.

 Nevertheless, many Arabs expect Egypt to play a central role in regional affairs.
-I am constantly surprised by the number of I meet who regard Egypt's natural position as the central player in the region, even repeating the tired platitude which I had once assumed was mostly a domestic comforter – that Egypt is the “Mother of the World”.
+I am constantly surprised by the number of Palestinians I meet who regard Egypt’s natural position as the central player in the region, even repeating the tired platitude which I had once assumed was mostly a domestic comforter – that Egypt is the “Mother of the World”.

 At one level, it is touching to observe how Palestinians, despite the multitude of problems they face, take such a keen interest in my country’s affairs, feeling elation for our successes and depression for our failures.
 “We have always looked to Egypt for inspiration and support,” one Palestinian I met recently told me.

 The Israeli perspective is more complicated.
-Many Israelis, especially the young and progressive, voiced support for the Egyptian revolution and sent messages of solidarity, including in song, to the protestors, while the epicentre of the 2011 social protests in , 's Rothschild's Avenue, was known as “ Square” to many demonstrators.
+Many Israelis, especially the young and progressive, voiced support for the Egyptian revolution and sent messages of solidarity, including in song, to the protestors, while the epicentre of the 2011 social protests in , Tel Aviv’s Rothschild’s Avenue, was known as “ Square” to many demonstrators.

 However, when it came to the Israeli political establishment, fear and fear-mongering were the order of the day.
 “I highly doubt that the Muslim Brotherhood will succeed, in a post-Mubarak democratic Egypt, of gaining complete control of the country through an Islamic counterrevolution,” I wrote before Mubarak’s downfall, in response to Israeli concerns that Egypt would become “another Iran”.
 “The cold Egyptian-Israeli peace would remain just as cool or may well chill a few degrees, regardless of the composition of a future democratic government.”

-Moreover, today Egypt's policies towards the Palestinians are even more in line with Israel's than they were under Mubarak, and to greater public approval.
-Tragically, this has translated into Egypt becoming an even greater accomplice in Israel's of Gaza, the vilification of Gazans, and whispers that the regime may be planning to do what has eluded Israel: topple Hamas.
+Moreover, today Egypt’s policies towards the Palestinians are even more in line with Israel’s than they were under Mubarak, and to greater public approval.
+Tragically, this has translated into Egypt becoming an even greater accomplice in Israel’s blockade of Gaza, the vilification of Gazans, and whispers that the regime may be planning to do what has eluded Israel: topple Hamas.

 Yet many Palestinians and Arabs still hold out hope that Egypt will play a benign role in the neighbourhood.
 “Egypt is the bellwether Arab state,” an Emirati journalist and commentator put it to me succinctly.
-And this “bellwether” role could explain why the Gulf has been pumping billions into the Egyptian economy – to keep the revolutionary bug at bay and to buy political leverage.
+And this “bellwether” role could explain why the Gulf has been pumping billions into the – to keep the revolutionary bug at bay and to buy political leverage.

 And once upon a time, Egypt was not only the most populous Arab country but also its wealthiest.
 This gave it automatic top dog status, with mixed results.